zflat/go-back-buffer/README.md

 (require 'go-back-buffer)
 ```

-To activate Purpose at start-up, add this line to your init file:
+To activate go-back-buffer at start-up, add this line to your init file:

 ```
 (go-back-buffer-mode)